-Do you love all things outer space?
+Inclimate weather keeping you from enjoying outer space while outdoors?
 The Ohio State University has a wonderful planetarium that hosts events that are free and open to the public.
 Since the planetarium only seats 63 people, there is still a need for advanced tickets.
 You can reserve seats for you and your date here.
-If your chosen event is full, you can always get on the wait list!
+If your chosen event is full, you can always get on the waitlist!

 Sports & Games

 Cheer on the home team at a Clippers Game.